kristoferlund/ic-siwe/packages/ic_siwe_provider/README.md

     // Optional.
 The list of canisters for which the identity delegation is allowed.
 Defaults to None, which means
     // that the delegation is allowed for all canisters. pub targets: Option<Vec<String>>,

-}
+    // Optional.
+The runtime features that control the behavior of the SIWE library. pub runtime_features: Option<Vec<RuntimeFeature>>, }
 ```